Tynnered: History

 In the middle of the 60's, the area around Opaltorget and several other apartment blocks in Tynnered were started to be built.
 This venture, which is called Million Programme (Miljonprogrammet), was made in order to furbish up the area and make it more friendly to live in.

 During the fall 2009, the local district publicly published new plans for Tynnered.
 Approximately 500-600 new apartments, premises for shops and refurbishing of streets are included in the project.
 Opaltorget is also to be developed into a vibrant town square for service and local shopping.
 One of the reasons to this project is that Opaltorget has been seen as an unsafe and dark square, according to Gothenburg municipality.
 Later in the same year, the real estate committee approved of the proposal.
 The project is expected to start being built in 2013.

-In its 2017 report, Police in Sweden placed the district in the most severe category of urban areas with high crime rates.
-In 2021, it moved to the middle category of Risk area.
+In its 2017 report, Tynnered was classified as a särskilt utsatt område (especially vulnerable area) by the Swedish Police.
+However, according to the 2021 report, its classification was improved to a risk area.